Shop Subscribe

 Field Day Activities: Inclusion for All Students

-Field Day is one of the most exciting events in a school year and often a favorite event for teachers and students alike.
-A whole day dedicated to having fun and participating in physical activity is a great way to engage all students.
+Field Day is one of the most exciting events of the school year and is often a favorite for teachers and students alike.
+A whole day dedicated to fun and physical activity is a great way to engage all students.
 Use these activities and ideas to make your field day more fun for all students, including those with disabilities.

 Field Day Inclusion: 5 Ways to Plan for Students with Disabilities

-Make field day a memorable and enjoyable experience for all of your students.
-These tips may help to make field day less stressful and more successful for students with disabilities.
+Make field day a memorable, enjoyable experience for all your students.
+These tips may help to make the field day less stressful and more successful for students with disabilities.

 Prepare Students by Pre-Teaching the Field Day Schedule

-Giving students a chance to look forward to and plan ahead for a change in schedule may help to prevent sensory overloads and meltdowns on field day.
+Giving students a chance to look forward to and plan for a change in schedule may help prevent sensory overload and meltdowns on field day.
 Staff should take the opportunity to pre-teach the field day schedule so that students know what’s coming.
 Use a picture schedule when possible.
-Research indicates students on the autism spectrum, in particular, exhibit better engagement and follow through and makes for good universal design.
+Research indicates that students on the autism spectrum, in particular, exhibit better engagement and follow-through, which makes for good universal design.

 Organize Small Groups & Scheduled Rotation